jakubkarczewski/PolynomialRegression/README.md

 To train run:
 ```
-./polynomial train POLYNOMIAL_DEGREE PATH_TO_CSV
+./polynomial train POLYNOMIAL_DEGREE PATH_TO_CSV [SAVE_PATH]
 ```
 where POLYNOMIAL_DEGREE is an integer that stands for highest order of polynomial and PATH_TO_CSV is the path to .csv training data file.
+You can also sepecify path for saving the weights (the default is saving in your home directory)

 For example, to find the optimal polynomial of order no higher than 6 for data in ```./data_dir/my_csv_data.csv``` you want to run:
 ```